jtorreggiani/organizer/README.md

 # organizer
-A project to help organizer your life.
+A project to help organize your life.